 Conclusion on picking the best cities to visit in Vietnam

 Vietnam is a long and narrow country which can make getting to different cities time consuming especially if you are on a shoestring budget.
-Ultimate picking which cities you should visit in Vietnam will most likely be decided based on your timeframe, interest, and point of entry.
+Picking which cities you should visit in Vietnam will most likely be decided based on your timeframe, interest, and point of entry.
 In any case, I hope you have found my 10 Best Cities to Visit in Vietnam list at the very least insightful.
 If you have been to Vietnam before and have some favorite cities leave a comment, I’d like to know about them.